 Another assumption I have is the firing schedule that Pete Pinnell told us about affects how the clay body is reduced/oxidized.
 It is Pete’s experience that the first lower temperature reduction done anywhere from cone 010 to cone 1 is really a body and glaze reduction.
 Most individuals are taught in school that the first early reduction is a body reduction and the second reduction is the glaze reduction.
 In Pete’s and my experience the 2nd reduction at cone 8-10 is really only a body reduction as most glazes have already become mature and have become a glass, so reduction no longer affects them.
 This is contrary to most schools of thought.
 As indicated above the cone 010 may still be too late to capture some of the ware in the kiln, so I will be doing a cone 012 reduction for the next firing with steady light reduction the rest of the way up to cone 8.
 Then the kiln will be held and hopefully allowed to even out in temperature.

-My successful firing of reduced clay bodies that flashed had a lower body/glaze reduction and then a neutral to oxidizing atmosphere to finish off the firing to cone 8-10 (so no late reduction).
+My successful firing of reduced clay bodies in the wood kiln that flashed had a low temp cone 010 body/glaze reduction and then a neutral to oxidizing atmosphere all the way up to finish off the firing to cone 8-10 (so no late reduction).
 I was not able to replicate that firing schedule in the soda firing shown in the image below as the end of the firing was to cone 9 and had heavy reduction at the end.

 The soda kiln tests are pictured above